TerryHowe/JeepTech/susp/ubolt.md

 generates any revenue for an auto recycler.

-The 80s Dodge Ramcharger and 1/2 ton pickup use a Dana 44 rear end, so the plates will work for for any Jeep with a Dana 44 or AMC 20 rear end.
+The 80s Dodge Ramcharger and 1/2 ton pickup use a Dana 44 rear end, so the plates will work for any Jeep with a Dana 44 or AMC 20 rear end.
 The CJ AMC 20 uses a slightly smaller tube, so you might want to grind the plates a bit to get a better fit.
 The Dodge trucks are spring over in the rear and the plates are curved to fit a Dana 44 with square u-bolts attaching the axle to the spring.

 The Dodge plates have a shock mounted integrated into the plate.
-Since the plates are run upsidedown from the way they are run on the Dodge, the shock mount is really to high to be useful.
+Since the plates are run upside down from the way they are run on the Dodge, the shock mount is really to high to be useful.
 I cut them off with a circular hand saw with a metal cutting blade.